rprakashg/blog/posts/build_iso_images_for_vpac.md

 ```

 ## Configuring the Image Builder host
-To configure the RHEL host as imagebuilder we are going to use this [role](https://github.com/rprakashg/demos/tree/main/roles/setup_imagebuilder).
-Role leverages infra.osbuild to configure the host as imagebuilder, additionally it add kernel rt and nfv repos to imagebuilder sources so we can install those packages references in the image definition.
+To configure the RHEL host as image builder we are going to use this [role](https://github.com/rprakashg/demos/tree/main/roles/setup_imagebuilder).
+Role leverages infra.osbuild to configure the host as imagebuilder, additionally it add kernel rt and nfv repos to image builder sources so we can install those packages references in the image definition.
 For more detailed information please checkout ansible code in the role.
 We are going to run a simple ansible playbook that leverages the role.
 Playbook looks like below

 ```yaml
 - name: Configure RHEL host as image builder